Platelet Rich Plasma (PRP)

 Benefits of PRP injections

-Platelet rich plasma injections are used to reduce pain and improve the healing of musculoskeletal injuries and chronic tendon conditions such as
+Platelet rich plasma (PRP) at Knoxville, TN Pain Management clinic are used to reduce pain and improve the healing of musculoskeletal injuries and chronic tendon conditions such as:

 - tennis elbow,